The 2025-26 Reubin Askew and Preston Haskell Scholarship application are now open.

 The GPA requirement is 3.0 and above.

-Faculty mentors will guide the work of the Askew Scholars, interact with them on a regular basis, and direct their writing and research on their project.
+Faculty mentors will guide the work of the Scholars, interact with them on a regular basis, and direct their writing and research on their project.
 Students will choose their own mentors, though the Center can assist and connect them to faculty with shared interests if necessary.
 Faculty mentors will each receive $1,000 in professional development funds.

-Previous Askew Scholars have generally demonstrated these following characteristics:
+Previous Scholars have demonstrated the following characteristics:

 Personal Qualifications

-• I aspire to improve the ways that government agencies, nonprofit organizations, international NGOs or educational institutions serve the public.
+- I aspire to improve the ways that government agencies, nonprofit organizations, international NGOs or educational institutions serve the public.

-• I have identified broad issues in the public sphere that need solving.
+- I have identified broad issues in the public sphere that need solving.

 Academic and Public Service Record

-• I actively participate in community- or campus-serving activities such as:
+- I actively participate in community- or campus-serving activities such as:

-• Student government and/or campus-based extracurricular activities;
+- Student government and/or campus-based extracurricular activities;

-• Student affairs or other public service employment;
+- Student affairs or other public service employment;

-• Community service-related activities;
+- Community service-related activities;

-• Internships, commissions or boards, advocacy or interest groups;
+- Internships, commissions or boards, advocacy or interest groups;

-• Nonpartisan political activities, or military/ROTC;
+- Nonpartisan political activities, or military/ROTC;

-• Partisan political activities and campaigns.
+- Partisan political activities and campaigns.

-• I am involved with organizations or activities related to my career interests.
+- I am involved with organizations or activities related to my career interests.

-• I stay informed of local, state, national, and/or international current events.
+- I stay informed of local, state, national, and/or international current events.

 General